General theory of swimming in curved spacetimes: Discussion

-In conclusion, the dynamics of small articulated bodies performing fast internal motions in curved spacetimes is much richer than originally expected, as the effective motion can respond differently to different rapidities of the internal movements.
+In conclusion, the dynamics of small articulated bodies performing fast internal motions in curved spacetimes is much more complex than originally expected, as the effective motion can respond differently to different rapidities of the internal movements.
 Accordingly, we propose that the term {\sl swimming in curved spacetime} should not be restricted to this limited sense of ``low Reynolds number'' regime, in the same way that the term {\sl swimming} in the context of fluids is not.
-Finally, we pose a possibly interesting question: what can a spacetime swimmer do to become more {\sl efficient}?
-That is, what is the regime, shape and internal motions required to achieve the maximum displacement per cycle?
-This is just one example of stimulating questions that may arise in this field of swimming in curved spacetime.
+Finally, there are many interesting directions for future exploration in this subject.
+For example, how a spacetime swimmer could become more efficient (i.e., what is the regime, shape and internal motions required to achieve the maximum displacement per cycle)?
+Some recent work that have addressed questions of this nature include \cite{Harte,Harte2,harte2023local}.

 \acknowledgments